 But has been said so often, you can take a horse to water but you can't make it drink.
 Or as the Dutch neatly proclaim, those who won't hear must feel; and so it is.

 Heart stroke diabetes is about taking responsibility for our own health; otherwise where are you planning to live?
 It's known in medical jargon as cardiometabolic disease.

 In a profound article entitled association between dietary factors and mortality from heart disease, stroke, and type 2 diabetes in the United States researchers have listed 10 matters for us to consider if we want to live long and healthy lives, free of pain, disability and premature death.

 I have taken them not in order of importance, but from the easiest to the most difficult to ring in changes.

-Their research reveals in the USA dietary issues cause 320,000 unnecessary deaths a year from heart, stroke and diabetes; and that does not include those who do not die but are unable to walk or speak, or are blind, or have to inject themselves four times a day with insulin.
+Their research reveals that, in the USA, dietary issues alone cause 320,000 unnecessary deaths a year from heart disease, stroke and diabetes; and that does not include those who do not die but are unable to walk or speak, or have gone blind, or have to inject themselves four times a day with insulin.
 Figures will be comparable throughout most of the Western world.

 That's nearly 1,000 people per day in the USA alone who die completely unnecessarily just from these three cardiometabolic diseases.